jfriduss/parse_job_postings/documentation/annotation_guidelines.md

       - example: "proprietary" in "proprietary docking library" is **not** annotated
       - example: "cutting-edge" in "cutting-edge machine learning model" is **not** annotated

     - *(5a-iv)* if it is still unclear whether or not to annotate the adjective, ask yourself "could this guide the study of 'learning more about the subject', or not".
-If yes, annotate the adjective; else, do not annotate it.
+If yes, annotate the adjective; else, do not annotate it. (?)
+Or google "particular_adjective particular_noun" and "particular_noun", and see whether the adjective makes a difference in the of how useful the concept is.